berachain/docs/apps/core/content/learn/help/faqs.md

 Incentives going to the validator are adjusted for the amount of `$BGT` the validator distributes.

-## Can reward vaults route emissions to a single pool within a dApp, or only the whole dApp?
+## Can Reward Vaults route emissions to a single pool within a dApp, or only the whole dApp?

-The dapp can request a PoLVault for any encapsulated thing they want.
+The dapp can request a Reward Vault for any encapsulated thing they want.
 The encapsulated thing just requires a representative ERC-20 token that users can stake in the vault.
+Developers also have the ability to stake in Vaults on [behalf of users](/developers/guides/advanced-pol).